Yefym707/Game/README.md

 ```

 At launch you'll be prompted to choose a difficulty level, number of players
 –1–4 in hot-seat mode–and a scenario.
+You may also add simple AI-controlled
+survivors to fill any empty slots.
 If a previous run was saved, you'll be
 offered to load it instead.
 Available difficulties are **easy**, **normal**, and
 **hard**.
 If unsure, press Enter for the defaults.
 Scenario **1** tasks you with
 finding an antidote and returning to the starting tile.
 Scenario **2** requires